Client Reference¶

 A

-object.- Return type
+PartialUserobject.- Return type

-- async fetch_badges(*, token_for: str | twitchio.user.PartialUser | None = None) list[twitchio.models.chat.ChatBadge] ¶
+- async fetch_badges(*, token_for: str | twitchio.user.PartialUser | None = None) list[twitchio.models.chat.ChatBadge]¶

 This function is a coroutine.